-There are three main steps in getting divorced and these are:
+The three main steps in getting a divorce in England or Wales are:

 - File a Divorce Petition